A comprehensive audit of my lifestyle

 • If you want to eat healthier food but your roommate keeps putting junk food around your kitchen, then your roommate's habit is friction.
 You having to exert extra willpower every day makes it harder to stick to your plans.
 Therefore you'll succeed less often.

+Looking at the above, it should be clear that “productivity” is not about having inexhaustible willpower or a stoic mind.
 It's simply about designing your life in such a way that minimizes friction.
 If the things you want to do are easy, and the things you don't want to do are hard, you will naturally begin living a better life.

 Step-by-step